For updates on the status of Mendix Cloud V4, Mendix Cloud V3, and other deployment options, see Mendix Status.

 - Deployments with almost no downtime: It is now possible to deploy a different version without stopping a running application.
 Once the deployment is done, you can restart the application with a single click.
 This is now available for Mendix Cloud v4.
 For Mendix Cloud v3, this will be available soon.

-- Improved the robustness of the Deploy API: Occasional failures that occured while starting/stopping an environment via the Deploy API no longer occur.
+- Improved the robustness of the Deploy API: Occasional failures that occurred while starting/stopping an environment via the Deploy API no longer occur.

 - Improved the stability for transporting deployment packages for Asia-Pacific users for Mendix Cloud v4.